Arlene Anderson Skutch: Career

 Her father, Lorenz Anderson, was an accomplished concert violinist and toured much of the mid-west at beginning of the 20th century with his classical trio.
 Lorenz fostered the love and study of music in his two daughters and urged them to pursue professional acting and singing in New York City in 1945.
-Arlene moved there with her sister Betty and auditioned as a duet.
+Skutch moved there with her sister Betty and auditioned as a duet.
 They were exceptional singers and were constantly employed in the casts of major theatrical productions.